 A blog can get in the way of travel

 Even though the internet has spread to all parts of the world, it is still very unreliable in some places.
 If you are traveling in developing countries, you will run into issues that complicate the blogging process.
 Internet cafes can be very crowded and difficult to concentrate in.
 Some can be painfully slow and frustration sets in quickly when it takes 20 minutes to upload 2 pictures (all the while paying for your time).
 Even in some developed countries, internet access can be very expensive and unreliable (hello New Zealand!).
-While free Wi-Fi can be found, do you really want to spend half your trip in a McDonald’s?
+While free Wi-Fi can be found, do you really want to spend half your trip in a McDonald’s or Starbucks?

 If you’re blogging for friends and family, an hour or two once a week is no big deal.
 But if you are committed to building your blog as a business, you’ll need to run it as such, and that means a much bigger time commitment.
 Are you willing to sacrifice travel time for time working on your blog?